mg7analytics/geospatial_app/README.md

 # Geospatial Data Preprocessing Application

 This is a Streamlit-based application designed to preprocess geospatial data from KML, Excel (.xlsx), or GeoJSON files and generate a detailed Excel report.
-The app handles Polygon and MultiPolygon geometries, analyzes unique and duplicate data, and identifies specific geometric properties such as point counts and overlaps.
+The app processes Polygon and MultiPolygon geometries, removes duplicates, analyzes geometric properties, and handles overlaps to produce a cleaned dataset.

 ## Features
 - Supports KML, Excel (.xlsx), and GeoJSON file formats.
 - Processes `wkt_geom` column with Polygon or MultiPolygon geometries in WKT format.
 - Generates an Excel report with the following sheets:
   - `all_data (count)`: All loaded data.
-  - `geo_unique (count)`: Unique geometries.
+  - `geo_unique (count)`: Unique geometries (based on `wkt_geom`).
   - `geo_duplicates (count)`: Duplicate geometries.
   - `attr_duplicates (count)`: Duplicate Plantation Codes.
   - `attr_unique (count)`: Unique Plantation Codes.
   - `num_point (count)`: Geometries with fewer than 12 points.
   - `centroid (count)`: Geometries whose centroids are outside their boundaries.
-  - `ovlp15 (count)`: Geometries overlapping by more than 15%.
+  - `ovlp15 (count)`: Geometries from `geo_unique` overlapping by more than 15%, including Plantation Code, area in hectares (3 decimals), overall overlap percentage (2 decimals), and overlap percentage of each polygon relative to the other (2 decimals).
+  - `valid (count)`: Filtered data starting from `geo_unique`, excluding duplicate attributes, polygons with external centroids, and removing overlapping polygons (>15%) based on area (smaller area removed; if equal, one is removed).
+Ensures no duplicates in geometries or attributes remain.
+Includes `area_ha` (3 decimals, 1 ha = 10,000 m²), `longitude` (8 decimals), and `latitude` (8 decimals).
 - Includes a progress bar during analysis.
 - Offers language selection (English/French) for instructions and UI elements.
-- Provides a downloadable Excel report.
+- Provides a downloadable Excel report named `geospatial_report_<filename>.xlsx`.

 ## Requirements
 - Python 3.7 or higher